AvolitesLtd/TitanManual/docs/quick-start/controlling-fixtures.md

 Select fixtures for control by pressing select buttons.
 Fixture buttons turn blue when selected.

 Press <Keys.HardKey>Locate</Keys.HardKey> to "home" selected fixtures with lamp on.
-If fixture is patched on a fader, the fader controls the dimmer.
 Hold <Keys.HardKey>Locate</Keys.HardKey> and press attribute button to remove that attribute from the locate (e.g. to locate without changing pan/tilt, hold <Keys.HardKey>Locate</Keys.HardKey> and press <Keys.HardKey>Position</Keys.HardKey>).
 See the [Locate](../controlling-fixtures.md#setting-fixtures-to-a-start-position-locate) section for more information.